 الْخُلَفَاءِ الرَّاشِدِينَ الْمَهْدِيِّينَا

-Additionally, the Hadith very clearly states that Muhammad was the last prophet (nabi), and this is confirmed in the Quran, but does not say the final messenger (rasool).
+Additionally, the Hadith clearly states that Muhammad was the last prophet (nabi), which is confirmed in the Quran but does not say the final messenger (Rasool).

 [33:40] Muhammad was not the father of any man among you.
 He was a messenger of GOD and the final prophet.
 GOD is fully aware of all things.